 You have so much to plan for your wedding day.
-However, in addition to hiring a florist and photographer, it’s important to consider your attendees.
+However, in addition to hiring a florist and photographer, it’s essential to consider your attendees.
 If you haven’t started to think about it, we have!
 Here are 8 of the best ways to entertain guests between the wedding and reception.

 Having people stand around for hours waiting to move to the reception is boring and can lose some of the momentum you’ve been building.
 Need a solution?
 Here are eight great ideas for things your guests can do between the ceremony and reception.